See Creative Writing. On sabbatical and leave 2015–16.

 Dead and Undead

 Full course for one semester.
 This course examines changes in the way Americans have understood and dealt with death from the Puritans through the postmodern era.
 Special attention will be paid both to elegies and to gothic literature about the “undead,” particularly the grim reaper, skeletons, ghosts, mummies, vampires, and zombies.
 Literary works by major American authors will be examined in the context of American history and material culture related to death, particularly cemeteries and places where the dead are prepared for burial or cremation.
 The timid should beware, as course assignments will include field trips to local graveyards in order to do iconographic and seriation studies.
 This course offers an introduction to the methods of American studies and digital humanities.
-Prerequisites: two 200-level English courses or one course in American history.
-Conference.
-Not offered 2014–15.
+Prerequisites: at least one 200-level English class or one U.S. history course, or consent of the instructor.
+Applies toward the literature prior to 1900 requirement.
+Lecture-conference.

 English 311 - Studies in Nonfiction Prose